-Genesis 9 tells how Noah planted a vineyard after the flood and became drunk from the fruit of it.
-This is an aberration in the life of this godly man.
-Some have suggested that Noah did not know his grape juice would ferment so quickly or so extensively in the post-flood atmosphere.
-Or perhaps the reduced atmospheric pressure made it harder for him to “hold his drink.”
-While this is only speculation, the removal of the vapor canopy could help explain this curious situation.
+Genesis 9 tells the story of how Noah planted a vineyard after the flood.
+He then became drunk from the fruit of it and lay in a stupor within his tent.
+This event is an aberration in the life of this godly man.
+Could it be that Noah was caught by surprise by how quickly he became inebriated?
+It seems that drinking at high altitude can lead to people becoming intoxicated more quickly.
+Perhaps living on the mountainous slopes of Ararat and breathing from the reduced post-Flood air pressure contributed to this situation, making it harder for Noah to “hold his drink.”
+While this is only speculation, the removal of the vapor canopy certainly could help explain this curious situation.

 Some creationists emphasize other factors that may have caused the worldwide temperate conditions that existed before the Flood.
 They stress the evidence of far greater concentrations of carbon dioxide levels in the past and point out that the earth’s magnetic field was far stronger than today.
 This could have acted as the shield for cosmic radiation and produced the healthier environment.
 (Humphreys, Russel D., Starlight and Time, 1995, p.
 63.)
 Creationist John Baumgardner suggested that the atmosphere surrounding the original earth was far thicker than it is today and that the exploding of the fountains of the great deep during the initial stages of the Genesis Flood stripped some of that original atmosphere away.
 Certain Bible scholars cite the language of the Psalm 148:4 as evidence against a vapor canopy.
 If the canopy had collapsed during the flood, they reason, why does the Psalmist still reference the waters above the firmament?
 But this poetic allusion could hark back to the original creation, or it could make reference to waters God expanded out into deep space as part of creation, or it could refer to some of the original water vapor (left over from the canopy) still in the outer reaches of our atmosphere.
 Computer modeling of a vapor canopy have shown that it is extremely effective as a thermal blanket, causing global warming.
 In fact, a canopy of significant size would result in extreme temperatures on Earth.
 This is a matter of ongoing creationist climate research.